xenanetworks/open-automation-python-api/docs/source/api_ref/hlapiv1/stream/modifier/modifier_ext.rst

 incrementing and decrementing modifiers; random modifiers always produce every possible bit pattern.
 The range is specified as a three values: mix, step, and max, where max must be equal to min plus a multiple of step.
-Note that when "decrement" is specified in PS_MODIFIEREXT as the action, the value sequence will begin with the max value instead of the min value and decrement from there:
+Note that when "decrement" is specified in :class:`~xoa_driver.internals.commands.ps_commands.PS_MODIFIEREXT` as the action, the value sequence will begin with the max value instead of the min value and decrement from there:
 {max, max-1, max-2, ...., min, max, max-1...}.

-Corresponding CLI command: ``PS_MODIFIEREXTRANGE``
+Corresponding low-level API class: :class:`~xoa_driver.internals.commands.ps_commands.PS_MODIFIEREXTRANGE`

 .. code-block:: python